What is blasphemy of the Holy Spirit?

 Is there an unpardonable sin today?

-We get so many questions about this unforgiveable or unpardonable sin because there's some confusion about "blasphemy against the Holy Spirit" vs. what will cause a person to be rejected by God.
+We get so many questions about this unforgivable or unpardonable sin because there's some confusion about "blasphemy against the Holy Spirit" vs. what will cause a person to be rejected by God.
 The weirdest part is that many are afraid they might have "accidentally" committed the unpardonable sin through doubting God, questioning Him at some point, or having an invasive thought.
 If this is you, please be encouraged.
 You don't need to worry about "accidentally" committing the unpardonable sin.
 You'll know if you've committed it...and you won't care.

 Today, the unpardonable sin is when a person continually rejects or denies Jesus despite the Holy Spirit’s conviction of the truth in their heart—past the point of death.
 Those who call God a liar by rejecting His call until the day they die have no hope of forgiveness (John 3:36).